skierkowski/console/docs/index.md

 # Serverless Console

 Serveless Console is the next generation of control plane for Teams building as Serverless architecture.
-We have a limited number of spots for teams that are interested in testin our private preview.
+Get started today.

 ## Getting Started

-To get started with Serverless Console use version 3.7.1 or later of the Serverless Framework.
+The easiset way get started with Serverless Console is using the latest version of Serverless Framwork (v3.7.2+ required) and run the following command on an existing framework project.

 **Upgrade or Install Serverless Framework**